UtkuSado/Utkusado/README.txt

 - Fitting models with gradient descent

-NOTE !!! : Other sections will be added soon.
+NOTE !!! : Other Chapter will be added soon.